collective/collective.honeypot/README.rst

   - Add the honeypot field to the ``sendto_form`` and ``contact-info`` forms.

-  - The join or register form is automatically protected by our ``@@authenticator`` override.
+  - The register form is automatically protected by our ``@@authenticator`` override.

   - Require the honeypot field for the above actions and the join form, specifically: ``sendto_form``, ``sendto``, ``contact-info``, ``send_feedback_site``, ``register``, ``join_form``.

+- Plone 3:

-- Plone 4:
+  - We have the same fixes as for Plone 4.

-  - We have the same fixes as for Plone 3, with one exception: we do not require the honeypot field on the ``join_form`` action, because this action no longer exists.
-Both the form and the action are now called ``register``, which gets the ``@@authenticator`` protection.
+  - We also require the honeypot field on the ``join_form`` action.
+    Note that in Plone 4 the ``join_form`` only exists under the name ``register``.

+  - We allow skin scripts and templates to use ``from zExceptions import Forbidden``.
+In Plone 4 this is already allowed.
+We need this to be able to use ``raise Forbidden('Use POST please.')`` in form actions.

 Compatibility